YashVSolanki/CMPM163Labs/README.md

 -The sand was created in a similar way, but without the mesh manipulation.
 -The water was created by mesh manip in the shader graph, then applying voronoi noise, time and color to the albedo.

+### What my partner made
+He made a much more full scene, but without textures or color.
+He added background noise, a water fall, and some simple particles.
+The way the scene itself was constructed was very neat.
+My partner used the HDRP while I used the URP.
+-Note we did NOT help each other with any portion of the lab.